If Tomorrow Comes (miniseries): Production and broadcast

 To play Tracy Whitney, Smith used sixteen different costumes, including a scene where she dons a latex mask, black hood, and wig to pose as an elderly woman.
 She called the miniseries "a very classy soap opera" that is "fun and adventuresome".
 The seven-hour miniseries was broadcast on CBS in three parts on March 16, 17 and 18, 1986.
 It drew a respectable audience and placed as the top 15th show in the Nielsen ratings.

 Home media

-If Tomorrow Comes was released on VHS by Anchor Bay on September 30, 1997 (318 minutes), and in a two-disc DVD set from Image Entertainment on March 1, 2011 (313 minutes).
+If Tomorrow Comes was released on VHS by Starmaker Entertainment in 1995, and in a two-disc DVD set from Image Entertainment on March 1, 2011.